 What Makes Compass Clinic Different?

 Vancouver is home to several mental health clinics, but Compass Clinic stands out for our deep commitment to neurodiversity and client-centred care.
 We believe that assessments should be validating and affirming, not pathologizing.
-Whether you’re seeking answers for yourself, a loved one, or a client, we offer:
+Whether you’re seeking answers for yourself, a loved one, or a client, our autism assessment services provide clarity, understanding, and direction.
+For those exploring late diagnosis or self-discovery, our adult autism assessment process offers a supportive environment to better understand strengths, challenges, and identity through a neurodiversity-affirming lens, we offer:

 - Expertise in adult and late-diagnosed autism